rkfengineering/ntia-itm/README.md

 ## Quick Start ##

-Users of ITM have two options to immediately begin using ITM:

-1. The ITM software is made available to the user as a precompiled DLL in the [Release](https://github.com/NTIA/itm/releases) page.
-A user can add this DLL to their own software project as a dependency and call ITM through its function definitions.
-Additionally, a C#/.NET software wrapper is provided.
-Distribution and updates of this wrapper code are provided through the published [NuGet package](https://github.com/NTIA/itm/packages).

-2. A supporting command-line driver is also included in this repository, with its own corresponding [readme](cmdREADME.md).
-This tool allows a user to call ITM without any programming required through the use of ASCII input/output files.

 A select set of example inputs and outputs are provided for testing purposes.
 This is not a comprehensive validation test set.
 For ITM in Point-to-Point Prediction Mode, [p2p.csv](p2p.csv) defines the set of inputs and outputs with [pfls.csv](pfls.csv) containing the corresponding set of terrain profiles.
 For Area Prediction Mode, inputs and outputs are defined in [area.csv](area.csv).

 ## Inputs ##